-Scherman Hoffman Wildlife Sanctuary

-11 Hardscrabble Road

-Bernardsville, NJ 07924

-Phone: (908) 396-6386 Fax: (908) 766-7775 shws@njaudubon.org Forest Health:....The area around Bernardsville was a farming community in the eighteenth century.
+Scherman Hoffman Wildlife Sanctuary 11 Hardscrabble Road Bernardsville, NJ 07924 Phone: (908) 396-6386 shws@njaudubon.org Forest Health:....The area around Bernardsville was a farming community in the eighteenth century.
 Therefore, most of the trees here are less than 100 years old.
 Tulip trees, which were used by the Lenape (native Americans) to make wooden canoes, are considered the tallest native flowering trees in the United States.

-You are passing through our deer "Exclosure Fence".
-It is a deer-free area initiated in 1999 with funds from an anonymous donor.
-It now encloses about 15 acres.
+You are now passing through our 15 acre deer "Exclosure Fence" created in 1999 with funds from an anonymous donor.
 There were no young trees within the area because of browsing deer.
 Keeping the deer out allows young trees, shrubs, and wildflowers to grow within the exclosure.
 Volunteers continue to remove invasive plant species such as Japanese Barberry, Multiflora Rose and Winged Euonymus.

 - 2. Standing Dead Trees: Here the Red trail connects to the NJ Brigade trail (to Patriot's Path).
 Red Cedar Junipers were the first to grow in the abandoned open logged areas of this hillside.
 They prefer full sun habitats.
 Now there are oak and hickory trees that have shaded the junipers out.
 There is a natural succession of plants from field to forest leading to a particular climax community of plants.
 Notice the standing dead trees which are very important habitats for many animals. - 3.
 Iron Pit Mine: During the revolutionary war a 1777 letter, from Gen. Washington to Richard Lee, noted that there were between 80 and 100 iron works in Morris County for the purpose of making cannon balls and shells.
 Trenches or pits were dug until solid rock was laid open.
 This was often done on steep terrain to reduce the amount of work moving soil.
 The ore was then moved to a furnace heated by charcoal.
-A trench near this trail was explored for a 1700's iron mine, the Ayres mine. - Patriot's PathThis is part of a 14 mile hiking trail that runs from Bernardsville to Morristown, and passes through Morristown National Historic Park.
-It begins in the original Scherman parking lot.
-Pictured is the trail blaze. - 5.
+A trench near this trail was explored for a 1700's iron mine, the Ayres mine. - 4.
+Patriot's PathThis is part of a 14 mile hiking trail that runs from Bernardsville to Morristown, and passes through Morristown National Historic Park.
+It begins in the original Scherman parking lot. - 5.
 NJ Brigade Tent Site: This area is rich in the history of the American Revolution.
 The field in view ahead is where the New Jersey Brigade tented while building their cabins (down the road and up the hill) in the cold and snowy winter of 1779-80.
 The Brigade site is part of the Morristown National Historic Park.